stan6/Etor/README.md

 ```
     /
     .
+    |--- data/                    List of study, and evaluation data.
     |--- lib/                    List of dependencies.
     |--- src/                    Implementation including libraries and source code
     |--- tool/                   The scripts